AI Visibility Services for Marketing Agencies: Offering Guide

 Don’t just email the report.
 Present it live.

 Because AI visibility is still conceptually new for most clients, they need context.
-Walk them through the business impact, the actual data (prompts, responses, citation gaps), the opportunities, and the action plan with the investment required.
+Walk them through:

 Many agencies use this presentation to secure budget for the next month’s work: content creation, PR outreach, schema markup optimization, etc.